rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 ## Academic publications

-In this section, we give some of the main references to medical, scientific, and legal academic publications, sorted in decreasing order of publication.
+In this section, we give some of the main references to medical, scientific, and legal academic publications, sorted by date of publication.
 There is at least one order of magnitude more publications on the subject in the literature.
 We try to give references from both sides of the controversy, when this distinction makes sense.

 * [**XXX 2000.**]()

 ### History

 These historical publications are considered as the seminal works leading to the recognition of shaken baby syndrome.
 The two main figures are **John Caffey** (1895-1978), American pediatric radiologist, and **Norman Guthkelch** (1915-2016), British pediatric neurosurgeon.
-Note that, in the last few years of his life, the latter has criticized the way medical determinations of SBS were done.
+Note that, in the last few years of his life, the latter has criticized the way medical determinations of SBS were .

 Caffey 1974
 The Whiplash Shaken Infant Syndrome